mesopelagique/Mark4Down/README.md

 ---

 ### Using the component web server

+If do not want to poluate your database web server, a component could provide one since new 18R release.

+There is two way to launch the component web server:

 #### by accepting to execute `On Host Database Event` method of the component